7th Global Conference

 Gauging the role of media in recording, portraying, disseminating and reflecting on violence.
 All forms of media are included - radio, television, cinema, theatre, graffiti, internet, music, art, sculpture, books, propaganda.
 The methods and intentions of portrayal and the symbolic effects will be assessed.

 Papers will also be considered on any related theme.
 300 word abstracts should be submitted by Friday 18th January 2008.
 If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 18th April 2008.

 300 word abstracts should be submitted to both Organising Chairs; abstracts may be in Word, WordPerfect, or RTF formats, following this order: author(s), affiliation, email address, title of abstract, body of abstract.
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.

 Joint Organising Chairs:

-The conference is part of the ‘Diversity and Recognition’ research projects, which in turn belong to the ‘At the Interface’ programmes of Inter-Disciplinary.Net.
-It aims to bring together people from different areas and interests to share ideas and explore discussions which are innovative and challenging.
+The conference is part of the Probing the Boundaries programme of research projects.
+It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and exciting.

-For further details of the conference, please visit:
+For further details about the project, please visit: